codam-coding-college/MLX42/README.md

 4. [Download and build MLX42](#download-and-build---mlx42)

-When compiling with the static library, directly you should compile your program like this:
+When compiling with the static library directly you should compile your program like this:
 ```bash
 ➜  ~ gcc main.c libmlx42.a libglfw3.a ... -framework Cocoa -framework OpenGL -framework IOKit
 ```